crwsolutions/ntokenizers/README.md

 ## Overview

-NTokenizers is a .NET library written in C# that provides tokenizers for processing structured text formats like Markup, JSON, XML, YAML, SQL, Typescript and CSharp.
+NTokenizers is a .NET library written in C# that provides tokenizers for processing structured text formats like Markdown, JSON, XML, YAML, SQL, Typescript and CSharp.
 The `Tokenize` method is the core functionality that breaks down structured text into meaningful components (tokens) for processing.
 Its key feature is **stream processing capability** - it can handle data as it arrives in real-time, making it ideal for processing large files or streaming data without loading everything into memory at once.

 > [!WARNING]
 >
 > These tokenizers are **not validation-based** and are primarily intended for **prettifying**, **formatting**, or **visualizing** structured text.
 They do not perform strict validation of the input format, so they may produce unexpected results when processing malformed or invalid XML, JSON, or HTML.
 Use them with caution when dealing with untrusted or poorly formatted input.

+> [!WARNING]
+>
+> MarkupTokenizer was renamed to MarkdownTokenizer in v2.

 ## Used by